 Select the checkbox to restrict the use of the group to the current project.
 Such group cannot be reused outside the current project.
 It does not appear in the list of available configurations in other projects.

 When the checkbox is cleared, the group is visible in all WebStorm projects.
-Its settings, including SSH credentials for SFTP servers, can be reused across several projects.
+Its settings can be reused across several projects.